 The research master course is taught at a level that is suitable for both research master students and PhD candidates.
-The course is open to Research Master students and PhD candidates.
 Students with a good background in elementary statistics and methods of research at the bachelor level can also apply.
-Other interested persons have to apply explicitly, also if they intend to follow a single topic (which is not encouraged).

 The treatment of each topic in the course will have a similar structure, in particular:

-Exposition of the situations in which a particular technique should be used and why, illustrated with an example from actual research, where possible.
+Exposition of the situations in which a particular technique should be used and why, illustrated with an example from actual research.

 A summary exposition of the basic principles and the working of the technique and how it can be applied to real data.

-Discussion of the output of computer programs (mostly SPSS, sometimes specialized software) designed to carry out the analyses.
+Discussion of the output of computer programs (especially SPSS) designed to carry out the analyses.

-The participants have to hand in assignments.
+The participants will have to hand assignments.
 The assignment consists of a data analysis with the technique in question.

 Each assignment will be graded, and students will have to have a passing grade on all assignments.
-The final grade for each part will be an average of all individual grades.
-Grades can only be awarded to participants who have handed in the assignments of an entire part.
-Thus two separate marks are awarded one for each part.
+The final grade will be a weighted average of all individual grades.
+Grades can only be awarded to participants who take part in the entire course.

 Mode of instruction